sandywalker/html5show/readme.md

 # h5Show

-> Cool animate html5 slider creator plugin !
-(Developing...)
+> Cool animation html building tool, based on the power of CSS3 animation in modern browsers, it is lightweight,fast, responsive !
+(Developing...Shipped soon!)

 ## Getting Started